brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

     }

     // There are a lot of AppendFormatted overloads we're required to implement
-    // We could also use alignment and format parameters for our own purposes, here we ignore them
+    // We could use alignment and format parameters for our own purposes, here we ignore them

     public void AppendFormatted<T>(T value, string? format) => AppendFormatted(value);